 If you’re wondering how much it costs to sell your home in Chicago, you’ve come to the right place.
-You’re probably aware of some of the costs that go into selling your home, but especially for those selling for the first time, we wanted to list them out so there are no surprises that jump out at you.
+You’re probably aware of some of the costs that go into selling your home, but especially for those selling for the first time, it’s helpful to gain a solid understanding of what you’re paying for so there aren’t any surprises that jump out down the road.

 The typical ballpark cost to sell your Chicago home is about seven or eight percent of your home’s sale price.
 Seems like a hefty percentage, so let’s break it down into categories.
 That rough estimate includes fees associated with preparing the home for market, things you owe after it goes under contract, and everything you need to pay at closing.

 Here’s a list of every single one of the costs to sell your home in this city, from the day you decide to sell to the closing:

 - Land survey

 - Mortgage payoff